jojje/vaimm/README.md

 options:
   -h, --help       show this help message and exit --json-dir path  Directory where the VAI model json files reside.
-E.g. alq-13.json.
+E.g.
-                   Defaults to the value of the environment variable TVAI_MODEL_DIR if set, else the windows default if running on windows, else you have to specify it yourself. (default: C:\ProgramData\Topaz Labs LLC\Topaz Video AI\models)
+                   alq-13.json.
+Defaults to the value of the environment variable TVAI_MODEL_DIR if set, else checks if any of the default folders exist, otherwise you just have to specify it yourself. (default:
+                   C:\ProgramData\Topaz Labs LLC\Topaz Video AI\models)

 commands:
-    backends       Lists the available backends that VAI supports list-models    Lists available models for a given backend list-files     Lists model files for a backend download       Download VAI models missing from your model data directory
+    list-backends  Lists the available backends that VAI supports list-models    Lists available models for a given backend list-files     Lists model files for a backend download       Download VAI models missing from your model data directory